 ‘In the Long Run’, the British sitcom, is a heartfelt comedy, inspired by Idris Elba‘s own childhood.
-Yes, you heard that right.
-The ‘Luther‘ and ‘The Wire’ star lets us have a taste of his growing-up years in London.
+The ‘Luther‘ and ‘The Wire’ star gives us a taste of his growing-up years in London.
 Set in England during the 1980s, this series revolves around the immigrant Easmon family, who arrives from Sierra Leone to London in 1985.
-The story is centered around the family patriarch, Walter, who works with his neighbor Bagpipes at a nearby factory and the matriarch, Agnes, who sells make-up from door to door to make a living.
-Kobna, the couple’s son, and his buddy spend their time at school and leisure hours, playing football.
-However, the quiet, regular life of the trio undergoes a transformation when Walter’s brother, Valentine, arrives at their door.

-In the Long Run Cast: Who is in it?’
+In The Long Run Season 4 Cast: Who Can be in it?’

-In the Long Run Plot: What is it about?
+In The Long Run Season 4 Plot: What Can it be About?

 In a nutshell, ‘In the Long Run’ is a show about family bonds, community, and life.
 In fact, even the character of Valentine is inspired by Elba’s uncle, who was actually a DJ and had played a monumental role in his career as a DJ.
 Additionally, Bagpipes and his working-class English family is based on Elba’s best friend at that time.
 The series also subtly hints at the racial discrimination that was quite apparent during 80s England.
 However, these matters are addressed here on a more down-key note.

 ‘In the Long Run’ is a definite watch if you wish to take your mind off the stressful times and bask in the leisurely days of the 1980s.
 Set in a backdrop that beautifully reflects the walkways, tower blocks, nightlife, and communities from that era, it transports you to bygone times that we all so dearly miss!